 The deviation from the expected return can be either positive or negative.
 The probability and magnitude of the deviation is what an investor is concerned about.
 There are many factors that can affect risk and there are portfolio management tools to measure and mitigate the risk factors.

-Understanding the types of investment risk allows an investor to manage risk and optimize returns.
+Understanding the types of investment risk allows an investor to manage risk and optimize outcomes.
 Let’s look at the different types of investment risk and how a portfolio manager can use the tools available to improve their probability of positive outcomes instead of negative outcomes.

 Three Most Important Types of Investment Risk